 On August 1, 2015, helicopter 153369 will be added to the collection of the National Museum of the Marine Corps.
 At the moment, their Quantico, Virginia location is unable to accommodate the airframe.
 While the Marine Corps Museum creates space, the National Air and Space Museum will display the helicopter at the Steven F. Udvar-Hazy Center in Chantilly, Virginia as a long-term loan.
 The aircraft is wearing a high-gloss version of its Vietnam paint scheme as a tribute to the type’s original trial by fire and for its central place in Marine operations in Southeast Asia during the Vietnam War.

-The delivery flight and public ceremony for 153369’s retirement at the Steven F. Udvar-Hazy Center on Saturday, August 1 at noon, will be the last public showing of an airworthy CH-46 and is the Marine Corps’ formal sunset ceremony for the type.
-To celebrate the Phrogs’ five decades of service and the complete transition of the Marine’s medium lift capability from CH-46 to MV-22, the event will be open to the public.
-Visitors will have the opportunity to walk through the 153369, as well as an MV-22 that supports HMX-1, best known for its role in supporting transport of the President.
+The delivery flight and public ceremony for 153369’s retirement at the Steven F. Udvar-Hazy Center on Saturday, August 1 at noon, was the last public showing of an airworthy CH-46 and is the Marine Corps’ formal sunset ceremony for the type.
+To celebrate the Phrogs’ five decades of service and the complete transition of the Marine’s medium lift capability from CH-46 to MV-22, the event was open to the public.
+Visitors had the opportunity to walk through the 153369, as well as an MV-22 that supports HMX-1, best known for its role in supporting transport of the President.
 Have you had experience with the CH-46 Phrog?
 We’d love to hear your story.
-Leave us a comment below to share or simply say goodbye to this venerable aircraft.
+Leave us a comment to share or simply say goodbye to this venerable aircraft.